-In the event of a draw in the semis, the team with the higher point score position from the season's table will progress to the Final.
+Extra Time in Semis - In the event of a draw in the semis, an extra 10 minutes (5 minutes each way - immediate changeover) will be played.
+If a draw still exists the team with the higher point score position from the season's table will progress to the final.